richardsolomou/richardsolomou/README.md

 ## Packages

-- 🧱 [ras-stack](https://github.com/richardsolomou/ras-stack): Composable full-stack primitives shared across my applications.
+- 🧱 [ras-stack](https://github.com/richardsolomou/ras-stack): A practical TypeScript stack with strong defaults and room to make it yours.

 ## Templates